joenorton/cloudrun-init/FIREBASE_SETUP.md

 2. Test the `/auth/me` endpoint with a valid token
 3. Check that user information is displayed correctly
 4. Test the logout functionality
+5. Verify the Firebase ID token is logged to the console

 ## Security Notes